Worried about missing your connecting flight? While you can never completely eliminate that risk, you can at least minimize it. Here’s how.

 Unless your flying is confined entirely to trips from one big airport to another, you will likely encounter the need to connect from one flight to another.
 The “hub and spoke” model that most big airlines practice is based on the premise that they will serve all but their busiest city-pair markets with connecting flights.

 Flight connections allow one-stop service from almost anywhere to almost anywhere else, but that process also puts you at risk of missing your connection.
-And while you can never completely eliminate that risk, you can at least minimize it.
-Here’s how.
+Here’s how to protect yourself.

 Know Your Airport’s Minimum Time for Connecting Flights

 Each airline sets standard minimum connecting times at each hub it serves.
 It can be difficult to find this information on an airline’s website, but with any connecting flights you book as a single itinerary, through either an airline’s website or a travel agency, the airline’s system automatically adjusts for minimum times at your connecting point.
 If you miss your ongoing flight, the airline is obligated to put you on the next available flight with no additional charges.

 Some of those minimum connecting times are incredibly short for a big airport, as low as 30 minutes in some cases, and usually less than 60 minutes for domestic connections.
 International times are usually more than an hour, and can exceed two hours at airports with separate international and domestic terminals.
 Some airlines add even more time for connections involving jumbo jets.

 Keep in mind that just because your airline will sell you an itinerary with a tight connection, that doesn’t mean you should buy it.
 Getting off a plane and walking to a distant departure gate can easily condense a 30-minute connection into almost nothing.
 Even if you make it in time, the experience can be stressful and leave you with no time for things like visiting the restroom or buying a meal before your next flight.